panzerdp/dmitripavlutin.com/content/posts/140-promise/index.md

 ## 3. Chain of promises

-Often it happens that the result of an asynchornous operation is used in another asynchornous operation.
+The result of an asynchornous operation is used in another asynchornous operation.

-For example, let's imagine that in the the persons searching example the person to search is also a result of an asynchornous operation.
+For example, let's imagine that in the the persons searching example the person to search is also a result of an asynchronous operation.